department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/evidence/fully-developed-disability-claims.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-new">New claim—a claim for added benefits or other benefit requests related to an existing service-connected disability</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-new">New Claim—a claim for added benefits or other benefit requests related to an existing service-connected disability</button>
 <div id="claim-new" class="usa-accordion-content">

 **You'll need to submit:**